 Burma is incorporated into the British Empire in 1886.
 The British are temporarily forced out by the Japanese during the Second World War and leave for good on 4 January 1948 when Burma is declared independent.
-The stability of the country is tested almost immediately, as the many tribal minorities are resistant to centralised control.
+Burma's many tribal minorities are resistant to centralised control.
 Instability sets in almost immediately.
 More background.

 Born Shu Maung (Apple of One's Eye) on 24 May 1911 at Paungdale, in central Burma, to middle-class parents.
 His father is a minor public servant.

 He studies at University College, Rangoon (now Yangon), from 1929 to 1931.

-Win will marry seven times.
-His second wife, Khin May Than, bears him three children: Sandar Win, Kyemon Win and Phyoe Wai Win.
+Ne Win marries seven times.
+His second wife, Khin May Than, bears him three children - Sandar Win, Kyemon Win and Phyoe Wai Win.

 1941 - Ne Win is one of the Thirty Comrades, a group of nationalists who secretly travel to Tokyo to receive military training from the Japanese.
 Before returning to Burma each member of the group selects a nom de guerre.
 Shu Maung selects Ne Win, meaning Brilliant as the Sun or Sun of Glory.
 He is known by this name for the rest of his life.

 The Japanese air force bombs the US naval base at Pearl Harbour in Hawaii on 7 December.
 The US and Britain respond by declaring war on Japan.
 Japan is now a combatant in the Second World War and British Burma has become a target for its hostilities.

 The Burmese nationalists form the Burma Independence Army (BIA) on 26 December.
 Ne Win leads the BIA into Rangoon when the British retreat ahead of the advancing Japanese.